frain-dev/convoy-website/src/app/(main)/blog/articles/api-authorization-models.md

 Involves creating roles with predefined sets of permissions.
 Users who are assigned any of roles inherits the permissions associated with the role.
 As an example, an online store API could have roles such as customer, vendor, admin, and super admin.

-Use case: Suitable for APIs where each onboarded user can only play one kind of clear-cut role.
+**Use case:** Suitable for APIs where each onboarded user can only play one kind of clear-cut role.
 For instance, given the previous example of an online store API, at no point would a user who is onboarded as a customer need to perform an administrative task such as to edit or remove a product.

 #### Attribute-Based Access Control (ABAC):

 In ABAC, you define attributes and then associate a set of permissions with each of the attributes, so that users or other entities who possess any of the attributes at the time of interacting with the API also have the associated permissions.
 Possible attributes vary greatly depending on use case requirements.
-In a movie streaming/download application, attributes could include location, age, and device type. (**return: do I need to mention policy here?)
+In a movie streaming/download application, attributes could include location, age, and device type.

-Use case: Ideal for APIs requiring high customization and context sensitivity.
+**Use case:** Ideal for APIs requiring high customization and context sensitivity.
 If you need to regulate access to certain resources and data based on factors such as location, age, time, resource ownership, and even role, then this method of access control will meet your needs.

 #### Relationship-Based Access Control (ReBAC):

 ReBAC works by defining access control policies in terms of relationships between entities.
 Take a social media application for instance, Users might only be able to send direct messages to their mutuals, see posts from people they follow, or the “follows” of their “follows”.
 In a healthcare application, a caregiver might be allowed to view the medical records of the patient they care for, and the doctor treating this patient might be able to view and edit the same record.

-Use case: ReBAC is particularly well-suited for applications that involve complex relationships between entities.
+**Use case:** ReBAC is particularly well-suited for applications that involve complex relationships between entities.

 #### Permission-based authorization:

 This method involves directly assigning specific permissions to individual entities.
 There are two common ways this is done.
 One is when a user delegates some of their privileges to a third-party program by means of an access token, the third-party program could then call and access API endpoints and resources on behalf of the user.
 Two is when entities are directly assigned specific permissions on the system level, and not through delegation by a user.

-Use case: Effective for APIs where users should be able to grant fine-grained access to third-party programs such as scripts and automation tools.
+**Use case:** Effective for APIs where users should be able to grant fine-grained access to third-party programs such as scripts and automation tools.
 And for APIs where permission requirements are mostly unique per use or entity.

 #### Scope-based authorization:

 This is the method of access control available in OAuth 2.0.
 The permissions granted to an application are those available within the scopes requested during the initial token exchange.
 It works similarly to Permission-based authorization but for OAuth 2.0 flows.

-Use case: Useful for APIs where third-party applications require fine-grained access to a user's resources.
+**Use case:** Useful for APIs where third-party applications require fine-grained access to a user's resources.

-### API Authorization Check points | API Authorization Levels
+### Authorization Check Points

 Authorization checks can be implemented on different layers of an API for maximum security.
 OWASP lists [top 10 Security Risks](https://owasp.org/API-Security/editions/2023/en/0x11-t10/) associated with APIs, among them, three have to do especially with faulty authorization.
 To prevent these vulnerabilities, it's important to implement the right authorization policy at both the API gateway and within your API code.
 A closer look at what can be done at each of these locations.

 ### API Gateway